jberryman/hashabler/README.markdown

     cabal install hashabler

-**Versioning**: Except for instances where we specifically note that we make no promise of consistency, changes to hash values entail a major version number bump.
+**Versioning**: Except for instances where we specifically note that we make no promise of consistency, changes to hash values (and consequently changes to `StableHashable` values, where applicable) entail a major version number bump.